abhamayee/deployment-on-ec2/README.md

 # deployment-on-ec2
-Deploy a Spring Boot app on EC2
+To deploy this Spring Boot app on EC2, follow the steps on my [Blog](https://abhamayee.hashnode.dev/deploy-spring-boot-app-on-aws-cloud)